Home > Lawn & Garden > Gardening Tips

 Because rocks don’t decompose, they don’t provide nutrients to the soil and therefore aren’t a good choice if you’re looking for a nutrient-rich mulch alternative.
 This can be easily remedied by fertilizing your lawn to provide your plants and flowers with the necessary nutrients.
 Check out our recommended lawn care fertilizer services to find the best option for your needs.

-If you decide to use pebbles or rocks, know that they can be difficult to remove if you decide to switch to a different type of mulch a season or two down the line.
+If you decide to use pebbles or rocks, remember that they can be difficult to remove.

 Buy now2-pound bag of polished white pebbles